Sneha-BK/Recognizing-Handwritten-Digits/README.md

 # Recognizing-Handwritten-Digits
 prerequisites,
-  Libraries:numpy,matplotlib,seaborn,sklearn
-sklearn is used to load the digits dataset
+  Libraries:numpy,matplotlib,seaborn,sklearn is used to load the digits dataset